1

 • Your ancient brain still screams: “EAT EVERYTHING!
 WINTER IS COMING!”

 • Winter never comes.
-Diabetes does.
+Diabetes often does.

 • Struck first when threatened (natural selection at work)